yang3wei/andyque.github.com/source/_posts/2012-12-20-make-gvim-a-ide-on-windows-7.markdown

 ## Introduction

-According to the online survey, Vim become the second favourite IDE in the world.
+According to the online survey, Vim become the second most favourite IDE in the world.
 Really surprising, don't you?

 I have successfully configured Vim on my Mac, using git and pathogen to manage my Vim plugins.
 Here is my Github[Repository](https://github.com/andyque/dotvim).

-Because I am a big fan of cocos2d, so I set up another two Github Repository,named [Cocos2DTags](https://github.com/andyque/Cocos2DTags) and [snippetsForCocos2d](https://github.com/andyque/snippetsForCocos2d).
+Because I am a big fan of cocos2d, so I set up another Github Repository,named [Cocos2DTags](https://github.com/andyque/Cocos2DTags) .
 I use Exuberant Ctags 5.8 to generate ctags for code and tag navigations.
-Due to the lack of good understanding of modern javascript programming, I use DoctorJs(Jsctags) for generating js tags.
+Due to the lack of good understanding of modern javascript programming, I use DoctorJs(Jsctags) to generate js tags.

 I have made my Vim very suitable for c/c++, lua and javascript development, especially for cocos2d-x and cocos2d-html5 game development.
 The above three repo is still young, but I will make them better with more practice and efforts.